 Traditional medicine and Ethnic Benefits

 Evidence of malacophagy among the numerous ethnic groups in Bihar is rarely documented, except for a handful of localized studies that, while not exhaustive, have recognized molluscs as a food source in this region (Prabhakar and Roy, 2009).
-This study represents the first comprehensive documentation of the diversity and cultural uses of edible freshwater molluscs in Bihar, India.
-Our research has also documented the use of these species as remedies for common eye-related ailments.
+Present study represents the first comprehensive documentation of the diversity and cultural uses of edible freshwater molluscs in Bihar, India.
+This research has also documented the use of these species as remedies for common eye-related ailments.
 In the tribal-populated and flood-affected districts of Araria, Kishanganj, Katihar, and Purnia in North Bihar, freshwater molluscs are a crucial component of rural diets due to their rich nutritional value and health benefits.
 Local communities believe that snail meat possesses healing properties and use it to treat a range of conditions, including hypertension, heart disease, anxiety, and nervous disorders.
 It is also used to manage high body temperatures, improve blood circulation, and address digestive ailments such as constipation, dysentery, and diarrhoea.
 A detailed overview of these treatments is presented in Table 2.

 In traditional medicine, snail flesh is soaked in freshwater kept in earthen pots for several hours, and the water is then used as eye drops to treat conjunctivitis.
 Snail flesh soup is considered medicinal and is believed to alleviate joint inflammation, pain, high blood pressure, heart disease, gynaecological issues, asthma, arthritis, and promote wound healing.
 Local experts attribute cancer-preventive and skin-healing properties to the slimy extract and flesh of these molluscs, which are said to contain essential vitamins, allantoin, elastin, lectin proteins, and minerals.
 Among the elderly in various districts of North Bihar, particularly Scheduled Tribe and Scheduled Caste communities, a unique practice has been observed.
 Upon waking, they remove the flesh of Bellamya bengalensis and apply the clear blue sticky liquid (4-5 drops per snail) directly to their eyes.
 This practice is believed to enhance vision.
 Such knowledge is orally transmitted from ancestors to elders and subsequently to younger generations.
 These practices, collectively referred to locally as "Horopathy," highlight the cultural and medicinal significance of shellfish in the wetland areas of North Bihar.